Rage and the Politics of Power

 We hear all the time, “I don’t understand.”
 This suggests there is insufficient awareness of these unconscious forces within each of us, ourselves, which can affect outcomes in our personal lives.

 I also hear, “I feel helpless, there is nothing I can do.”
-This statement again reflects the unawareness of self as an integral part of a sick body.
-If one cell can maintain integrity in a sick body, it has the power to heal the body.
-This is our responsibility – to ourselves and to our community and to our nation.
+This statement again reflects a lack of awareness of the self as an integral part of a sick body.
+If one cell can maintain integrity in a sick body, it can heal the body.
+This is our responsibility – to ourselves, to our community, and to our nation.

-And to quote Obama – “Yes we can.”
+And to quote Obama – “Yes, we can.”
 The backlash to his presidency as a Black man is “No, you can’t.”
 “Yes and No” is truly a spiritual war that rages within each of us.
-And we have to choose moment by moment to what we say “Yes,” and to what we say “No.”
+And we have to choose moment by moment what we say “Yes,” and what we say “No.”

-Let’s get aware together and fulfill the vision of hope that Obama gave us – individually and collectively.
+Let’s come together to become aware and fulfill the vision of hope Obama gave us – individually and collectively.

 Lesson One - Definitions